Georgeb779/Calculator/README.md

 # Calculator
-This calculator is made with vanilla Js, HTML5 and css.
+This calculator is made with vanilla Js, HTML5 and SASS.